Xilinx/Vitis-AI-Tutorials/Tutorials/RESNET18/README.md

 The second option gets higher performance, being compiled, but it maybe less easy to be debugged.
 These are just personal opinions of the author.

+The throughput measured in fps is shown only for the VCK190 board, just as a reference.
+For the other boards the results can be pretty different depending on the different DPU architectures and related batch size (BS).

+All the commands illustrated in the following subsections are inside the script [run_all_cifar10_target.sh](files/target/cifar10/code/run_all_cifar10_target.sh), they are applied directly in the target board ``xxxyyy``
+(i.e. zcu102, vck190, etc) by launching the command ``run_all_target.sh xxxyyy``, which involves  the [run_all_target.sh](files/target/run_all_target.sh) higher level script.

 #### 4.3.1 Multithreading C++ Application Code